ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 The VLMD Tool can also be leveraged in HEAL workspaces, rather than downloading to your local machine.
 To request access to a workspace, see instructions [here](./heal_workspace_registration.md).

-Once workspace access has been approved, select the **(Generic) Jupyter Lab Notebook with R Kernel** to get started using the VLMD Tool.
-You can start by uploading your file to the persistent drive (**/pd**).
+Once workspace access has been approved, select the **(Generic) Jupyter Lab Notebook with R Kernel**, which has the VLMD Tool already installd.
+You can then upload your input file to the persistent drive (**/pd**).
 Any data not saved to the persistent drive will be lost upon termination of the workspace.

 ![](../img/vlmd_in_workspace.png)

-Please note, using the VLMD Tool in HEAL workspaces is only recommended for users whose input file is a data dictionary, rather than an entire dataset.
-We do not recommend uploading your entire dataset into the secure cloud environment, even if your data has been properly deidentified.
+_Please note, using the VLMD Tool in HEAL workspaces is only recommended for users whose input file is a data dictionary, rather than an entire dataset.
+We do not recommend uploading your entire dataset into the secure cloud environment, even if your data has been properly deidentified._

 After you’ve launched the workspace and uploaded your input file, you can import the necessary functions.
 The below commands provide examples of how to extract VLMD from an SPSS data file, create a new VLMD file from scratch, and validate an existing data dictionary in CSV and JSON formats, all within a workspace.